ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ##### Ad Targeting: Advertisers can specify targeting criteria that match against user AdPreferences.

 ##### Publishing & Distribution: Once an ad is created, it's published as an ActivityPub activity and federated to appropriate servers based on the targeting criteria.

-#### Metrics and Reporting
-##### Metrics Collection: Servers collect metrics like views, clicks, and interactions and send them back to advertisers.

-##### Dashboard: Advertisers could have a dashboard to view these metrics in real-time.

-##### API for Metrics: A metrics API can be exposed for more advanced analytics and reporting needs.

-By making advertisers ActivityPub actors, they can utilize the existing ActivityPub infrastructure for creating, distributing, and tracking ads.
-This ensures a unified and efficient experience for all stakeholders.

 ### Metrics & Reporting